 2 Spacecraft roll angle specified for an observation in the Phase II proposal exposure logsheet.

-3 Continuous Viewing Zone: a declination band at ±61.5° where targets may be viewed without occultations at some time during the 56-day precessional cycle of the HST orbit.
+3 Continuous Viewing Zone: a declination band from the poles to ±61.5° where targets may be viewed without occultations at some time during the 56-day precessional cycle of the HST orbit.

 ACS Data Handbook